“Little girls, this seems to say

 The Werewolf is furtive, deceitful, dangerous and deadly.
 Yet, although showing their dark side, “The Company of Wolves” also reveals the vulnerability of the Werewolf.
 Wolves have often been demonised and hunted, but they are truly beautiful creatures.
 Creatures of the Night.
 And Werewolves, are after all, half man, so they have a human element that can’t be taken away from them.
 And that includes, the Search for Love…

 “The scariest Wolves are those that are hairy on the inside”...
 The words of Rosaleen’s wise grandmother played by Angela Lansbury.
 Enter into one of the Darkest Fairytales…. taking Little Red Riding Hood into the realms of Dreams, Death, Deception and Danger and intermingling with the Myth of the Werewolf.
+The Company of Wolves is a Gothic, Fantasy Horror movie that was released in 1984.

-The lead role is played by Sarah Patterson, a girl on the verge of Adulthood, with the colour Red being very significant.
+The lead role is played by English actress, Sarah Patterson, a girl on the verge of Adulthood, with the colour Red being very significant.
 She looks every inch a Fairytale Beauty, long dark hair, beautiful brown eyes, pale flawless skin, flushed cheeks and blood red lips.
 A feisty girl, yet shrouded in innocence, on the verge of breaking into Womanhood.

 This is a movie with a lot of imagery and symbology.
 A young boy in the village is very taken with Rosaleen and she toys with his feelings, but she doesn’t want a boy, she wants a man.
 Perhaps she wants to leave the safety of the village and run into the Arms of Adventure…